 So what’s with the underperformance?

 AQR submits that Value is basically the cheapest it’s ever been right now, suggesting that now may be the worst time to give up on the factor, and that it’s due for a comeback.
+Value stocks beat Growth stocks in 2021 and 2022, so that comeback may indeed be happening.

 I think too many people succumb to tracking error regret – giving up on a strategy after its underperforming the benchmark for some period of time.
 Usually those time periods are drops in the bucket of one’s investing horizon, and especially of time overall.
 Maurer’s and Swedroe’s clients and followers are perhaps the perfect example of this, because their prescribed portfolios heavily utilize Small Cap Value stocks.